 in 1 or both of the renal arteries that supply blood to the kidneys.

-|The Kidney and Its Main Blood Vessels
+|The Kidney and its Main Blood Vessels

 |Copyright © Nucleus Medical Media, Inc.

-- Atherosclerosis—often called “hardening of the arteries,” results when fatty plaque builds up in the arteries and blocks blood flow to the kidneys.
+Atherosclerosis—Fatty plaque builds up in the arteries and blocks blood flow to the kidneys.

-- Fibromuscular dysplasia—an inherited disorder where muscle and fibrous tissue of the renal artery wall thicken and harden into rings that block blood flow to the kidneys.
+- Fibromuscular dysplasia—An inherited disorder where muscle and fibrous tissue of the renal artery wall thicken and harden into rings that block blood flow to the kidneys.